sishtiaq/RSE16/writeup.md

 will begin this article by saying sorry to the RSE organizers.
 I'm sorry that our session overran.
-I'm sorry that everyone was talking so much (and so intensely!) that I didn't have the heart to interrupt them and move them.
+I'm sorry that everyone was talking so much (and so intensely!) that I didn't have the heart to interrupt them and move them on.
 I'm sorry that the conference had to end later than planned.
 And, while the train derailment wasn't my fault, I'm sorry to any attendees who missed their train.